EldricArlo/Oracore/README.md

 *   **Rock-Solid Memory Safety:**
     *   Exposes `libsodium`'s secure memory functions through the public API, allowing clients to safely handle sensitive data (like session keys).
     *   All internal private keys **and other critical secrets (like key seeds and intermediate hashes)** are stored in locked memory, **preventing them from being swapped to disk by the OS**, and are securely wiped before being freed.
-    *   **[NEW]** Data boundaries with third-party libraries (like OpenSSL) are meticulously managed.
+    *   Data boundaries with third-party libraries (like OpenSSL) are meticulously managed.
 The library employs deep-defense techniques, such as double-cleansing memory buffers, to mitigate inherent risks when sensitive data must cross into standard memory regions.

 *   **High-Quality Engineering Practices:**
     *   **Clean API Boundary:** Provides a single public header `hsc_kernel.h` that encapsulates all internal implementation details using opaque pointers, achieving high cohesion and low coupling.
-    *   **Unit Tested:** Includes a suite of unit tests covering core cryptographic and PKI functions to ensure code correctness and reliability.
+    *   **[ENHANCED] Comprehensive Test Suite:** Includes a suite of unit and integration tests covering core cryptographic, PKI, and high-level API functions to ensure code correctness and reliability.
+    *   **Decoupled Logging:** Implements a callback-based logging mechanism, giving the client application full control over how and where log messages are displayed, making the library suitable for any environment.
-    *   **Thorough Documentation & Examples:** Offers a detailed `README.md` along with a ready-to-run demo program and a command-line utility.
+    *   **Thorough Documentation & Examples:** Offers a detailed `README.md` along with a ready-to-run demo program and a powerful command-line utility.

 ## 3. Project Structure